 Sitting on an ergonomic seat cushion is a great way to reduce the risk of pain and inflammation in your back.
 The design will engage core muscles and circulate blood better throughout our body while sitting for long periods; all these things are needed during downtime at work!

 I was surprised how similar cheap memory foam seat cushions were on Aliexpress from the listing on Amazon!

 Reasons for not sitting still

 Sitting all day is just plain bad for your overall health.
 It increases your risk of obesity, type 2 diabetes, heart disease, and some types of cancer.
 The human body was designed to move, not sit in one position for hours.
-Unfortunately, that’s exactly what many people do for most of their day.
+Unfortunately, that’s what many people do most of their day.
 Here are four good reasons you should make a point of getting up and moving around regularly throughout the day.